nautobot/nautobot-ansible/docs/getting_started/how-to-use/advanced.rst

 To make this possible, every module accepts the ``query_params`` argument.
 This argument allows you to specify a list of strings for the module arguments you want to use to search for the object.

 Let's start with another example.
-We will continue to use :ref:`netbox.netbox.netbox_ip_address<ansible_collections.netbox.netbox.netbox_ip_address_module>`.
-We created **192.168.100.1/24** as a duplicate IP address within the global IP address space within NetBox.
+We will continue to use :ref:`networktocode.nautobot.ip_address<ansible_collections.networktocode.nautobot.ip_address_module>`.
+We created **192.168.100.1/24** as a duplicate IP address within the global IP address space within Nautobot.
 This task should fail saying there was more than result returned.

 .. code-block:: yaml